2Pz/me3-manager/README.md

 # Install dependencies
 pip install -r requirements.txt

-# Install the project in editable mode
-pip install -e .

 # Run the GUI app
 me3-manager
 ```

-The [editable install](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) allows you to run `me3-manager` as if it is an installed package (while you are in the venv), but it actually points to the source code in the project directory.
-Make some changes to the code in `src/me3_manager/...` and run `me3-manager` again to see your changes immediately.
+Our `requirements.txt` includes `-e .`, which installs the project directory as an [editable install](https://setuptools.pypa.io/en/latest/userguide/development_mode.html).
+You can make changes to the source code, then run `me3-manager` to see your changes immediately.

 #### Option 2: Modern setup with uv